Anurag3703/Anurag3703/README.md

 ###

-<p align="left">A Teacher Room Booking System built with Spring Boot 🖥️, React ⚛️, RESTful APIs 🌐, and MySQL . <br>I led a team of 4 developers, improving resource allocation efficiency by 40% and handling 50+ bookings per week 📅.
-Designed a scalable backend with Spring JPA and a normalized database to ensure efficient query response times under 200ms. <br>You can explore the code and see how we ensured 90% code coverage ✅ and 95% bug resolution 🐛.</p>
+<p align="left">A Teacher Room Booking System built with Spring Boot 🖥️, React ⚛️, RESTful APIs 🌐, and MySQL.<br>
+  - Led a team of 4 developers, improving resource allocation efficiency by 40%.
+  - Handled 50+ bookings per week 📅.
+  - Designed a scalable backend with Spring JPA and a normalized database to ensure efficient query response times under 200ms.
+  - Ensured 90% code coverage ✅ and 95% bug resolution 🐛.</p>

 ###